 My favorites are the San Lorenzo Market with its indoor counterpart, the Central Market.
 And Mercato Porcellino (which also goes by the names of Straw Market, New Market, Mercato Nuovo, and probably more I don’t know about).

 At both you can find all the leather your heart desires, jewelry, clothing, and maybe some touristy souvenirs?
 But I don’t remember seeing any of that.
 At Mercato Porcellino you’ll find the bronze statue of the little pig (porcellino).
 Rub his snout and put a coin in his mouth.
 If the water washes the coin out of the mouth and into the grate below, you’ll have good luck.
 I guess luck comes cheap these days.

 That’s the first lesson in Outdoor Foreign Market Shopping 101.
 Damn, if only that were a real class.
 I may have to change my major…

 I haven’t come across an Italian shop owner who wasn’t willing to haggle.
 Have fun with it.
 Wave your hands.
 Walk away in disgust.
 Make up elaborate stories.
+Try Jedi mind tricks.
 Whatever.
-I once told a man who was trying to sell me a ring for 20 Euros that he sold me the same ring last week for only 10.
-“Oh, yes OK, 10.”

 The Vasari Corridor, designed by famed artist Giorgio Vasari, was built to ensure the Medicis could get across town safely and secretly.
 If you didn’t know it existed, you’d never see it.
 I’ve only seen it in a few spots but this map helps to know where to look.